 The Imperfect Body Mass Index (BMI) & Body Type Science/The Four Body Types Research

-I am living proof that Body Mass Index is, at best, imperfect but still a roughly viable scientific standard.
-Without BMI I would have no sense at all of what my rough, safe weight range is.
-The Four (4) Body Types research and data offer the means to make the BMI standard more accurate by including skinny fat in the equation(s).
-We have progressed far enough along to shed real, valuable light on why there are so many different body types and shapes, and why there are countless people like me who fail to get off the obesity roller coaster ride, no matter how diligent and hard I work.
+Yes, BMI is imperfect, but is still a roughly viable scientific standard that we can and will improve and make more accurate.
+Without the BMI I would have absolutely no sense at all of what my rough, safe weight range is.
+The Four (4) Body Types (genetic scientific body type) Body Type Science research data offers the means to make the BMI standard more accurate by including skinny fat and excess muscle/mass in the calculation.
+We have progressed far enough along to shed real, valuable light on why there are so many different body types and shapes, and why there are countless people like me who struggle with skinny fat, no matter how diligent I am with my diet, exercise, and lifestyle nor how hard I work.